 mysql -u yourusername -h yourusername.mysql.pythonanywhere-services.com 'yourusername$dbname' < db-backup.sql

-Complete code of the above script is available on github.
+The complete code of the above script is available on GitHub.